legacyLD/jquery-events-training/README.md

+LD Dean

+--this exercise was really helpful but a lot of them were more helpful by reverse engineering the solutions if I couldn't figure out how to do something, more so than other homework so far.
+After a few days of working with jQuery I think I will be really confident in it, it's just a little hard right now to quickly track how all the functions interact and decide how to go about accomplishing a goal.

 # Training: DOM Events & jQuery

 In this training, you'll practice with some of the most common DOM events in jQuery: